-Checklist to Getting a Value for My Antiques
+How to Get a Value for Your Antiques

 You’ve come across an antique item — maybe a pendulum clock, a Tiffany lamp or an old emerald ring.
 Whatever the object is, you think it might be worth something.
 Before you take it to an auction, it’s important to learn as much as you can about the object.
 Use this guide to help you determine your antique’s value.

 When pricing rare antiques, check for a maker’s mark.
 Signatures and trademarks are common on pottery, porcelain, silverware, jewelry, lighting and other antiques.
 They may help you ascertain a time and setting for your object, including the country of origin and the manufacturer.